 We strive to ensure that we have policies and practices, which are respectful of diversity and inclusion.
-Inquiries or complaints relating to equal opportunity for prospective or current students may be directed to the Associate Vice President, Human Resources and Chief Diversity & Inclusion Officer/Title IX Coordinator, who is available at the Human Resources Department, 3R Alumni Hall, 215-670-9328.
+Inquiries or complaints relating to equal opportunity for prospective or current students may be directed to the Associate Vice President, Human Resources and Chief Diversity & Inclusion Officer/Title IX Coordinator, who is available at 215-670-9328.

-If a prospective or current student believes he or she requires a reasonable accommodation or has a question regarding educational services, activities, programs, or facilities that are accessible to or usable by students with disabilities, please contact the Facilitator, Perkins Grant/Student Disability Services Coordinator, who is available at the Mary W. Walker '33 Center for Academic Excellence, 2 Alumni Hall, 215-670-9251.
+If a prospective or current student believes he or she requires a reasonable accommodation or has a question regarding educational services, activities, programs, or facilities that are accessible to or usable by students with disabilities, please contact the Facilitator, Perkins Grant/Student Disability Services Coordinator, who is available at the Mary W. Walker '33 Center for Academic Excellence, , 215-670-9251.